Living & working in the UK

 London is a bustling cosmopolitan city, home to people of many cultures, faiths and backgrounds.
 As well as getting to know London and UK culture, as a student you will need to consider more practical needs, such as banking, insurance and healthcare.

-The RCM’s Student Services staff are here to ensure you settle in quickly and make the most of your time in London.
+The RCM’s Student Services team is here to ensure you settle in quickly and make the most of your time in London.

 When you first arrive in the UK you may notice differences in the way people behave, speak, eat and dress.
 It can take a little time to adapt to these differences.
-The British Council’s Study UK website provides a useful guide to life in the UK specifically for international students.
+The British Council’s Study UK website provides a useful guide for international students to life in the UK.
 It includes information about the weather, clothing, food and drink, language, religion, etiquette, and information for lesbian, gay, bisexual and transgender (LGBT) students.

 Visit the British Council's Study UK website